ratiw/petro/petro.md

 # What if?

-Would it be nice if you write this code in a Controller,
+What if you write this code in a Controller?

-	class Controller_
+	class Controller_...

 and you get this!

 [Petro_Grid image]

+Would it be nice?

 # Introducing Petro_Grid